Killing of Ronan Kerr: Killing

-Ronan Kerr was a Police Service of Northern Ireland (PSNI) officer killed by a booby-trap car bomb planted outside his home on 2 April 2011 at Highfield Close, just off the Gortin Road (the B48), near Killyclogher on the northern outskirts of Omagh in County Tyrone.
-Responsibility for the attack was later claimed by a dissident republican group claiming to be made up of former members of the Provisional IRA.
+Constable Ronan Kerr was killed on 2 April 2011 when a booby-trap car bomb exploded outside his home at Highfield Close, near Killyclogher on the northern outskirts of Omagh in County Tyrone, just before 4 pm.
+The device had been planted under his vehicle and detonated as he approached it.
+Responsibility for the attack was later claimed by a dissident republican group stating that it was composed of former members of the Provisional IRA.